nevanscott/nevanscott.github.io/index.md

 Design & Development
 --------------------

 I like to make websites, and have spent most of my career doing so.
 I learned to make websites as a hobby, and in college I found myself a position making websites for professors.
-I started out working for [an agency in L.A.](/la/), then moved to New York, where I have worked on projects [as a freelancer](/freelance/) and for the past several years as a partner [at Cantilever](/cantilever/).
+I started out working for [an agency in L.A.](/la/), then moved to New York, where I have worked on projects [as a freelancer](/freelance/) and as a partner [at Cantilever](/cantilever/).
+Eventually I made my way to Berlin, making websites with [Edenspiekermann](https://www.edenspiekermann.com).